wkumari/draft-wkumari-opsawg-sdi/README.md

 7. Security Considerations

-   This mechanism is intended to replace either expensive (traveing employees) or insecure mechanisms of installing newly deployed devices such as: unencrypted config files which can be downloaded by connecting to unprotected ports in datacenters, mailing initial config files on flash drives, or emailing config files and asking a third-party to copy and paste it over a serial termainal.
+   This mechanism is intended to replace either expensive (traveling employees) or insecure mechanisms of installing newly deployed devices such as: unencrypted config files which can be downloaded by connecting to unprotected ports in datacenters, mailing initial config files on flash drives, or emailing config files and asking a third-party to copy and paste it over a serial terminal.
 It does not protect against devices with malicious firmware, nor theft and reuse of devices.

    An attacker (e.g a malicious datacenter employee) who has physical access to the device before it is connected to the network the